department-of-veterans-affairs/va-forms-system-core/doc-extraction/va-forms-system-core.api.md

     title: string;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "RouterContext" is marked as @public, but its signature references "IRouterContext" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "RouterContext" is marked as @public, but its signature references "IRouterContext" which is marked as @internal
 //
 // @public (undocumented)
 export const RouterContext: React_2.Context<IRouterContext>;